 Now, hover your mouse to the Layer 1 Copy in the Layer Panel and double click on it.

 This way, the Layer Style dialog box will appear.
-You will find the Blending Options in the middle column.
+In addition, you will find the Blending Options in the middle column.

 At the bottom of the box, there is a 2 slider bar.
 You will find the “Blend if” option directly above those slider bars.
-By default, this option is set as Gray; we need to change it to Blue.
+This option is set as Gray; we need to change it to Blue.

 Step 09: Opening Blending Option and Change it to “Blue” from “Blend if” Option

 This way, the Layer Style dialog box will appear.
 You will find the Blending Options in the middle column.
 At the bottom of the box, there is a 2 slider bar.
 You will find the “Blend if” option directly above those slider bars.
-By default, this option is set as Gray; we need to change it to Blue.
+This option is set as Gray; we need to change it to Blue.

 Step 10: Give a Professional Look by Setting the Tone and Color of the New Sky